TR-Systems/modernist/index.md

 ### Under Construction and Testing!
 (February 2024)
 This theme started out by copying the design of the built-in [Github Pages Modernist Theme](https://github.com/pages-themes/modernist){:target="_blank"}.

-If you're reading this on Github, click here to check it out on the web: [Modernist Theme by TR Systems](https://tr-systems.github.io/modernist/).
+If you're reading this on Github, click here to check it out on the web: [Modernist Theme by TR Systems](https://tr-systems.github.io/modernist/){:target="_blank"}.

 ### Usage
 Good for static display of system documentation and articles of interest on full screen browsers.
 Navigation is through the home page, thus the home page button on every page header.
-This page (README.md) is your home page, which will be built as index.html.
+This page (index.md) is your home page.

 ### Do Not Fork this Repo
 This repo is defined as a template.
 When viewing TR-Systems/modernist on Github, click the green button in the upper right to ***Use this template***, ***Create new Repository*** and ***Include all Branches***.